formkit/docs-content/inputs/slider.md

 - `at`: The position (value) on the track where the bar for the chart should render.
 - `value`: A numeric value that will be used to calculate the relative height of the bar in the chart.

-The `slider` input will iterate over you `chart` array and determive the largest `value` contained in the array, and then divide all other values by that largest value to determive the relative heights for rendering the bars of the chart.
+The `slider` input will iterate over you `chart` array and determine the largest `value` contained in the array, and then divide all other values by that largest value to determine the relative heights for rendering the bars of the chart.

 ::Example
 ---